exoplatform/exo-documentation/docs/Configuration.rst

 access to WebDAV urls of JCR folders.

-A parameter ``exo.webdav.folder.listing.paths.allowed.regex`` is introduced in eXo Platform allowing to define the set of WebDAV urls to JCR folders to be listed.
+A parameter ``exo.webdav.folder.listing.paths.allowed.regex`` is introduced in eXo Platform allowing listing the contents of JCR folders when they are accessed with Webdav to be listed.

 This parameter defines a regular expression of the allowed WebDav urls